 Our self-image is all about how we see ourselves.
 It gives us a sense of our personality and helps gives us clarity and understanding about our life.

 Our self-image is also about how we perceive ourselves in terms of our life.
 Self-image also determines what kind of person we think we are and what we believe others think about us.

 It really boils down to how much we believe in ourselves and in our self-worth.
 If you hesitate to do things because of what others might think or have thoughts about yourself that you continually want to change, you may have issues when it comes to a healthy self-image.

-In this article, we will review what self-image theory is, some examples of it, as well as ideas to improve your self-image.
+In this article, we will review what self-image theory is, some examples of it, and ideas to improve your self-image.